-While our OSSE system is general and can be applied to any convective systems, in this paper, we, as in TX05, test our system and evaluate the data impact with the 20 May 1977 Del City, Oklahoma supercell storm (Ray et al. 1981).
-Both simulation and analysis use the ARPS (Advanced Regional Prediction System) model (Xue et al. 2000; 2001; 2003), a fully compressible and nonhydrostatic atmospheric prediction system.
-The ARPS contains 12 prognostic state variables, including wind components u, v, w, potential temperature θ , pressure p, the mixing ratios for water vapor q_v , cloud water q_c , rainwater q_r , cloud ice q_i , snow q_s and hail q_h , plus the turbulent kinetic energy used by the 1.5-order subgrid-scale turbulent closure scheme.
+While our OSSE system is general and can be applied to any convective systems, in this paper, we (as in TX05) test our system and evaluate the data impact with the 20 May 1977 Del City, Oklahoma, supercell storm (Ray et al. 1981).
+Both simulation and analysis use the Advanced Regional Prediction System (ARPS) model (Xue et al. 2000, 2001, 2003), a fully compressible and nonhydrostatic atmospheric prediction system.
+The ARPS contains 12 prognostic state variables, including wind components u, v, w, potential temperature θ , pressure p, the mixing ratios for water vapor q{ν} , cloud water q_c , rainwater q_r , cloud ice q_i , snow q_s , and hail q_h , plus the turbulent kinetic energy (TKE) used by the 1.5-order subgrid-scale turbulent closure scheme.
 The microphysical processes are parameterized using the three-category ice scheme of Lin et al. (1983).
-More details on the model can be found in Xue et al. (2000; 2001).
+More details on the model can be found in Xue et al. (2000, 2001).

 Different from TX05, a smaller horizontal grid spacing of 1.5 km is used in this study.
-Further, to better resolve the lower atmosphere, a vertically stretched grid with a minimum vertical resolution of 100 m is used, instead of the uniform 500m vertical resolution used by TX05, SZ03 and ZSS04.
-The vertical stretched grid is defined using the hyperbolic tangent function, one of the built-in options in the ARPS (Xue et al. 1995).
+Further, to better resolve the lower atmosphere, a vertically stretched grid with a minimum vertical resolution of 100 m is used, instead of the uniform 500-m vertical resolution that is used by TX05, SZ03, and ZSS04.
+The vertically stretched grid is defined using the hyperbolic tangent function, which is one of the built-in options in the ARPS (Xue et al. 1995).
 The model domain is 16 km deep with 40 physical layers.
 Two domain sizes are used (see Fig. 1); the smaller one has 47×47 horizontal points, which, excluding two boundary points, is 66 km on each side.
-The larger domain, needed to accommodate fast-moving storms, has 55×103 horizontal points and is 78×150 km2 in physical size.
-The small domain is centered at 34.8° N and 98.1° W and the large domain is centered at 34.75° N and 98.11° W and both use Lambert projection.
-The true latitudes of projection are 30° N and 60° N and the true longitude circle goes through the center of each grid.
-These domains roughly center on the 4-radar Oklahoma CASA test-bed.
+The larger domain, needed to accommodate fast-moving storms, has 55×103 horizontal points and is 78 km imes 150 km in physical size.
+The small domain is centered at 34.8°N and 98.1°W and the large domain is centered at 34.75°N and 98.11°W, and both use Lambert projection.
+The true latitudes of projec-